LoAT-developers/LoAT/docs/index.md

 Currently, reachability / unsatisfiability is supported for CHCs only, as LoAT's input formats for transition systems do not allow for specifying error states.

-## Input Formats for Integer Transition Systems
+## Input Formats for Transition Systems

 LoAT supports the most common formats for *Integer Transition Systems*.